-From jazz festivals to kite flying contests, gay pride to Mozart festivals and minstrel carnivals, South African festivals celebrate everything under the sun.
+From jazz festivals to kite-flying contests, gay pride to Mozart festivals, and even minstrel carnivals, festivals in South Africa celebrate everything under the sun.

 We give you the low-down on the best South African festivals so you start planning your social agenda, all year-round.